aspose-words/Aspose.Words-Documentation/en/java/developer-guide/programming-with-documents/working-with-fields/insert-fields/_index.md

 ### Inserting Mail Merge `ADDRESSBLOCK` field into a Document using DOM

-The `ADDRESSBLOCK` field is used to insert a mail merge address block in a Word document. `ADDRESSBLOCK` field in Word document can be represented by the [FieldAddressBlock](https://reference.aspose.com/words/java/com.aspose.words/fieldaddressblock/) class.
+The `ADDRESSBLOCK` field is used to insert a Mail Merge address block in a Word document. `ADDRESSBLOCK` field in Word document can be represented by the [FieldAddressBlock](https://reference.aspose.com/words/java/com.aspose.words/fieldaddressblock/) class.
 You can use **FieldAddressBlock** class to perform the following operations:

 - specify whether to include the name of the country/region in the field
 - specify whether to format the address according to the country/region of the recipient as defined by POST*CODE (Universal Postal Union 2006)